 Other factors affecting roof installation prices across US and Canada:

-Among many factors that can affect your roofing cost, a major one is your geographic location and local cost of living, as well as local economic conditions.
+Among many factors that can affect your total cost, a major one is your geographic location and local cost of living, as well as local economic conditions.